Henry Edmund Gaskin Boyle (1875-1941) was a Barbadian/British anaesthetist.

 …not Robert Boyle (1627-1691) of Boyle’s law

-After a brief time as a casualty officer in Bristol Royal Infirmary he was appointed the junior resident assistant anaesthetist in St Bartholomew’s hospital in 1902.
-He continued to work at St Bartholemew’s hospital throughout his career, eventually retiring as a consulting anaesthetist in 1939.
-He worked as an anaesthetist in Carnarvon’s hospital, Queen Alexandra Hospital, Highgate and Paddington Green Children’s hospital and St Andrews hospital.
+Boyle worked at St Bartholemew’s hospital throughout his career, eventually retiring as a consulting anaesthetist in 1939.
 During World War I he worked with the Royal Army Medical Corps, caring for wounded soldiers in various hospitals in London, his work was recognised with an OBE.

 Boyle was a popular figure among colleagues and students, fondly known as ‘cocky’ Boyle.
 He was a keen cricketer and lifelong fan of the Barts rugby club.
 Since 2000 the Anaesthetics department at St Bartholomew’s hospital has been named Boyle department of anaesthesia.